Matthew Cradock: Politics

 In 1640 Cradock was an auditor of the City of London Corporation.
 In April 1640, he was elected member of parliament for the City of London in the Short Parliament, and he was again elected to the Long Parliament in November 1640.
 He and other London MPs were politically allied to the Parliamentarian faction of Sir Henry Vane the Younger, and he supported the Root and Branch petition calling for radical reforms of the Church of England.
 In the opening session of the Long Parliament he denounced the king's plan of fortifying the Tower of London, and declared that the city would not contribute its share of taxes until the garrison was removed.
 In early May 1641 Cradock brought word to the Parliament reports that the king was planning to send armed troops to seize the Tower of London; this news sparked the Protestation of 1641, in which Cradock played a leading role.
 He continued to be active in the Parliament, serving on a committee for recusants, until his death, which was apparently quite sudden, on 27 May 1641.
+His remains were interred at St Swithin, London Stone, on 3 June 1641.